Doing 100 jumping jacks a day is considered a beneficial method for improving fitness and potentially shedding weight.1

 Jumping jacks are an easy, fairly low impact exercise to perform by almost anyone and at any age.

 They can also be done anywhere, even in the office!
-This makes them very versatile and nobody has an excuse for not including them in their day, especially if they live inactive lives and want to start making positive changes in their bodies, want to get their pulse going or just want to embark on a journey on how to manifest your dream body.
+This makes them very versatile and nobody has an excuse for not including them in their day, especially if they live inactive lives and want to start making positive changes in their bodies, want to get their pulse going or just want to embark on a journey of manifesting their dream body.

 Can Doing 100 Jumping Jacks Each Day Cause Harm?